Waterloo, IL to Dallas, TX. 668 miles. 10 hours and 30 minutes.

 I remembered my mother telling me to swim parallel to the shore, but knew I needed to find the bottom first.
 I went completely still and let the current pull me as I sank.
 When my toes found the sand, I pushed up off the ocean floor, broke through the surface, and saw what looked like buildings in the distance.
 I started kicking and flapping the water in their direction until my hands were slapping the sand on the shore.
 When I came to the realization that I was no longer in danger, I started bawling my eyes out.
 There were people standing around me shouting, and my swimsuit top had fallen down to my waist in the current.

 I’ve had several experiences like this throughout my lifetime, and each time I’ve been confronted by a potential or imminent level of serious danger, I’m granted approximately 30 seconds of Wonder Woman like self-control before the waterworks set in, and I return to my normal cry baby self.

-So today, when an exploding 110 pound tire came flying toward my car at 75 miles per hour in the passing lane, I locked into my superpower and veered out of the way to avoid the pieces (save one or two that thankfully just bounced off my windshield) and then back into the passing lane like the fast and the furious as he exited.
+So today, when an exploding 110 pound tire came flying toward my car at 75 miles per hour in the passing lane, I locked into my superpower and veered out of the way to avoid the pieces (save one or two that thankfully just bounced off my windshield) and then back into the passing lane as he exited.
+For a very brief moment, I felt like 007 in a high-speed chase or a Fast and Furious speed racer.
 I was about a mile down the road when came the—you guessed it—waterworks.